raffitch/digitalScaleReader/README.md

 ```

 This records scale readings to `weights.csv` after a one-time calibration with a heavy weight.
 The `--debug` flag overlays digit and segment boxes for troubleshooting.

+## Firmware

+The microcontroller firmware resides in `scaleReaderArduino.ino`.
+It reads the HX711 load cell and streams the weight in grams over the serial port.
+When using an ESP8266 NodeMCU v2 connect the HX711 pins as follows:

+- DT → D6
+- SCK → D7

+Compile the sketch with the ESP8266 board package and upload it to the NodeMCU.
+The firmware outputs readings at 20&nbsp;Hz in the format `<millis>\t<grams>`.